dirigeants/klasa/.github/ISSUE_TEMPLATE/ISSUE.md

 ---
 name: Submit an issue
-about: Describe us an issue you've received with Klasa
+about: Describe us an issue you've received with Klasa.

 ---